CredaCash/CredaCash/BUILDING.md

 1. Install the following packages:

 	- curl
+	- unzip
 	- make
 	- g++
 	- libboost-all-dev
 	- libgmp-dev

-	Note that in Redhat-based distribtions, the above packages are named curl, make, gcc-c++, boost-devel, and gmp-devel
+	Note that in Redhat-based distribtions, the above packages are named curl, unzip, make, gcc-c++, boost-devel, and gmp-devel

 2. Tor v0.3.2 or higher is required, which is available in Debian Stretch from the backports repository.
 If the backports repository has not yet been enabled, it can be enabled with: